stephenhouser/k40-whisperer/README.md

 This fork adds the following files to Scorch's work

-* `build_macOS.sh` -- bash build script to build and create application bundle.
+* `build-macOS.sh` -- bash build script to build and create application bundle.
-* `update_macOS.sh` -- bash script to patch a new version of K40 Whisperer and bundle it.
+* `update-macOS.sh` -- bash script to patch a new version of K40 Whisperer and bundle it.
 * `k40_whisperer.spec` -- application specification for PyInstaller.
 * `emblem.icns` -- Icons for macOS application bundle (made with `sips`)
 * `macOS.patch` -- tweaks to Scorch's source for macOS